 Community involvement - at home and abroad - is at the heart of Creighton nursing.
-Students gain hands-on learning at free health clinics in Omaha and through international health care at the Institute for Latin American Concern in the Dominican Republic (ILAC).
-The College of Nursing also collaborates with public and parochial schools in Omaha and surrounding areas to provide statemandated health screenings.
-Creighton nursing students complete preceptorships in some of the nation's largest hospitals as well as in small, rural hospitals or specialty hospitals.
+Students gain hands-on learning at free health clinics in Omaha and through global health care experiences such as those associated with the Institute for Latin American Concern in the Dominican Republic (ILAC) and China.
+The College of Nursing collaborates with public and parochial schools in Omaha and surrounding areas to provide state-mandated health screenings.
+Creighton nursing students, at both the undergraduate and graduate levels, complete preceptorships in some of the nation's largest hospitals as well as in small, rural hospitals, specialty hospitals, and urban and rural clinics.

-College of Professional Studies and Summer Sessions (http://succeed.creighton.edu)
+College of Professional Studies and Summer Sessions (http://adultdegrees.creighton.edu)

 The College of Professional Studies, established in 1983 as University College, provides on-campus and online undergraduate degrees, certificates and noncredit programs for adult learners.
 Students enjoy small classes that offer individual attention and the ability to forge strong relationships with fellow learners and faculty.
-In 2014-2015, there were more than 300 students enrolled in the College of Professional Studies and more than 50 adult students graduated from more than 20 programs.
-The college's online bachelor's degree completion programs are ranked No. 1 in the region and No. 16 nationally by U.S. News & World Report.
+In 2015-2016, there were more than 300 students enrolled in the College of Professional Studies.
+The college's online bachelor's degree completion programs are ranked No. 20 nationally by U.S. News & World Report.